apache/arrow-cookbook/java/source/data.rst

 =========================

 In some cases, we need to concatenate two value vectors into one.
 To accomplish this, we can use `VectorAppender`_.
-Consider also that the initial Value Vector is mutated and used to concatenate the added values.
+This mutates the initial ValueVector.

 .. testcode::